onokennote/Ladybug-tool_for_Vectorworks/README.md

 *The porting of Dragonfly and Butterfly is undecided.
 We would like to make a decision based on requests and the presence or absence of collaborators, so we are looking for people who can continue to provide opinions and cooperate.

+*All descriptions are in Japanese, but **if anyone can return them to English, I would appreciate it**.
+If you give me the file, I will publish the English version of the node list.

 ### Ladybug tools (source)
 Ladybug Tools 🐞 is a collection of free computer applications that support green design and simulation.